riiiiiiiiiina0/chat-with-tabs/README.md

 ## 🚶‍♀️ Quick walk-through

-1. Open the pages you want to discuss.
+1. Open the pages you want to discuss (and, if you like, highlight them in the tab strip).
-2. Navigate to ChatGPT (or Gemini) in a separate tab.
+2. Click the 🗂️ **Chat with Tabs** icon.
-3. Click the **Chat with Tabs** extension icon.
+   - If you’re already on ChatGPT/Gemini you’ll see the popup – tick the pages you want and press **Use as context**.
-4. Tick the pages you want, then hit **Use as context**.
+   - If you’re on any other page the extension will grab all highlighted tabs right away (no popup!).
-5. Watch the files appear in the AI chat.
+3. The extension opens (or focuses) your preferred LLM and drops the pages in as Markdown files.
 Ask away! 🎉

 ---